Hesse Department of Social Welfare and Integration

 Hesse tools to guide health sector responses to interpersonal violence, including the Schutzambulanz Fulda, a health assessment centre for violence victims in the Fulda public health agency (pilot project):

-Violence prevention is a cross-cutting focus in the Hesse Department of Social Welfare, a state-level ministry in Germany, with special emphasis placed on violence prevention in the family, trafficking of human beings, and youth violence and crime.
+Violence prevention is a cross-cutting focus in the Hesse Department of Social Welfare and Integration, a state-level ministry in Germany, with special emphasis placed on violence prevention in the family, trafficking of human beings, and youth violence and crime.
 The Department’s responsibilities cover a broad spectrum, including primary prevention for families with infants and pre-schoolers, healthy communities, protective services for vulnerable populations, integration of foreign population groups, public and occupational health, support of health professions, social security, labour promotion schemes, and social entrepreneurship.

-The Hesse Department of Social Welfare plays a leadership role in violence prevention.
+The Hesse Department of Social Welfare and Integration plays a leadership role in violence prevention.
 In addition to securing financial support of protective services and shelters in Hesse and contributing to legislative reforms, the Department has been instrumental in creating formalized and sustainable multi-institutional cooperation both within and outside the state’s borders.
 The Department has initiated a number of task forces in which experts from state and community agencies and NGOs have developed cabinet-level action plans, policy documents, practical recommendations, as well as specific tools, such as health response protocols for victims of violence.
-The Hesse Department of Social Welfare facilitates capacity building through international exchange as a founding member of the European Violence Prevention in Health Network and the Violence Prevention Alliance and by actively collaborating with additional networks.
+The Hesse Department of Social Welfare and Integration facilitates capacity building through international exchange as a founding member of the European Violence Prevention in Health Network and the Violence Prevention Alliance and by actively collaborating with additional networks.

 VPA focal person